Dart introduces members of its bid team for dump solution

 The head of the bidding group awarded preferred bidder status for the delivery of the country’s integrated solid waste management system is detailing the crack team it’s assembled to bring the project to fruition.

-“I think that, the Decco team, the government, everyone involved in this project is going to be very pleased at the end results,” said Decco Engineering Coordinator Martin Edelenbus.
+“I think that, the Decco team, the government, everyone involved in this project is going to be very pleased at the end results,” said Decco Engineering Coordinator Martin Edelenbos.

 Mr. Edelenbus is no stranger to waste management.
 The former DEH Assistant Director told Cayman 27 the Dart-led group of companies that make up the bidding team have the know-how and experience to deliver the items on government’s waste management wish list.